Max Carver: Career

-His acting debut was with his brother in the ABC television series, Desperate Housewives; they played Preston and Porter Scavo, sons to Lynette Scavo and Tom Scavo.
-He and his brother appeared in season 3 of MTV's Teen Wolf as a pair of twin werewolves – Max played Aiden, and Charlie played Ethan.
-They next appeared in the first season of HBO series The Leftovers.
+Carver's acting debut was with his brother in the ABC television series, Desperate Housewives; in which they played Preston and Porter Scavo, sons to Lynette Scavo and Tom Scavo.
+He then appeared with his brother in season 3 of MTV's Teen Wolf in 2013 as a pair of twin werewolves – Max played Aiden, and Charlie played Ethan.
+In that same year, it was announced that they were cast in the first season of HBO series The Leftovers.

 Carver has also acted separately from his brother.
 He has guest starred on shows such as The Office, Good Luck Charlie, Victorious, and Best Friends Forever.
 He had a cameo role in the 2014 comedy Mantervention, playing Lifeguard Joe.
 He made his principal film debut in 2014 in Ask Me Anything, co-starring with Britt Robertson, Justin Long, and Martin Sheen.